hzanoun/aws-cost-analysis/README.md

 Ensure these tools are installed and available in your system PATH.

+### Required AWS Privileges
+The script requires the following AWS permissions:
+- `ce:GetCostAndUsage`
+- `organizations:ListAccounts`
+- `sts:GetCallerIdentity`

+Ensure your IAM user or role has these privileges to access cost and account data.

 ### Cache Directory
 The script uses a cache directory to store temporary data and account name mappings:
 - Cache directory: `$HOME/.aws_cost_analysis_cache`